 When the supervisor has completed the preliminary evaluation, arrangements should be made for a private discussion of the evaluation with the employee.
 The supervisor should discuss the results of the just completed rating period and clarify any questions the employee may have.
 If the employee has valid and reasonable protests of any of the ratings, the supervisor may make appropriate changes to the evaluation.
 Areas needing improvement and goals for reaching the expected level of performance should be identified and discussed.
 The supervisor should also provide relevant counseling regarding advancement, specialty positions and training opportunities.
-The supervisor will ensure that the employee initials the acknowledgment areas for Harassment/Discrimination policies and other information available and document the discussion with the employee of the Washoe County reporting requirements in any instance where an employee refuses to initial the acknowledgment or report, that refusal will be documented in writing.
+The supervisor will ensure that the employee initials the acknowledgment areas for Harassment/Discrimination policies and other information available and document the discussion with the employee of the Washoe County reporting requirements in any instance where an employee claims to have been harassed or discriminated against.
+In any instance where an employee refuses to initial the acknowledgement or report, that refusal will be documented in writing.